luislavena/drift/README.md

 ## Features

-* Self-contained migration files (both up and down statements within same `.sql` file).
+* Self-contained migration files (both migrate and rollback statements within same `.sql` file).
 * No new DSL or ORM to learn, just plain `.sql` files in a folder.
 * A CLI to facilitate generation and execution of migrations.